michjans/routegen/README.md

 to it.

 ## Installation
-On Windows use the distributed installer named routegen-winxx-x.x.exe On Linux and Mac OS the program has to be build from source code (see below)
+On Windows and Linux use the distributed installer provided from the website.
+On Mac OS the program has to be build from source code (see below)

 ## Building Route Generator from the source code
-Since version 1.13 Route Generator has been build using Qt 6.9 using CMake, although the code itself still still compiles against Qt 5.12, but it's not guaranteed to fully function as expected.
+Since version 1.13 Route Generator has been build using Qt 6.9 using CMake, although the code itself might still compile against Qt 5.12, but it's not guaranteed to fully function as expected.

 So Qt 6.9 (or higher) should be downloaded and installed, including CMake with at least the following packages:

--Qt WebChannel
+- Qt WebChannel
--Qt Positioning
+- Qt Positioning
--Extensions: Qt WebEngine
+- Extensions: Qt WebEngine

 Also Route Generator supports importing GeoTiff maps, so it requires libgeotiff development libraries to be installed, before it can be build.